Market development

 OSU Wheatvariety trademarks

-The OWC also promotes the Gold’n’Grain distinction utilized to highlight the OSU wheat varieties that are found to be most suitable for millers and bakers when it comes to best flour extraction rates and baking functionalities.
-Wheat varieties funded by producer check-off dollars thru the OSU public wheat research program are given these distinctions based on what they are best suited for.
-In several instances OSU wheat varieties carry both Graze’n’Grain and Gold’n’Grain distinctions.
-The OWC focuses on consumer preferences conveying the importance of following the dietary guidelines provided by the USDA at choosemyplate.gov and why it is valuable to utilize wheat and whole grain products in order to maintain proper health.
+OWC also promotes the Gold’n’Grain distinction used to highlight the OSU wheat varieties that are found to be most suitable for millers and bakers when it comes to best flour extraction rates and baking functionalities.
+Wheat varieties funded by producer check-off dollars through the OSU public wheat research program are given these distinctions based on what they are best suited for.
+In several instances, OSU wheat varieties carry both Graze’n’Grain and Gold’n’Grain distinctions.
+OWC focuses on consumer preferences conveying the importance of following the dietary guidelines provided by the USDA at choosemyplate.gov and why it is valuable to use wheat and whole grain products in order to maintain proper health.

 OSU Wheatvariety trademarks